-To the best of our knowledge, there is no small-loss type bound for the interval dynamic regret.
-We present the \emph{first} such result for non-negative convex and smooth functions, and our algorithm ensures a $1$ projection complexity.
-To achieve this, we employ the same structure of AOA, whereas we now use linearized loss for base-learners and use Adapt-ML-Prod as the meta-algorithm, and additional efforts are required in constructing the problem-dependent geometric covers.
+In the following, we present the first \emph{fully} problem-dependent small-loss bound for optimizing the interval dynamic regret, building on the AOA algorithm~\citep{AISTATS'20:Zhang}.
+Importantly, our algorithm requires only a single projection onto the feasible domain $\X$ per round.\footnote{Our reduction mechanism can also be applied to reduce the projection complexity of the method proposed by~\citet{ICML'20:Ashok}, but the variant still exhibits a less favorable regret and higher computational complexity compared to the one presented here.
+Further details can be found in Remark~\ref{remark:small-loss-bound-comparison} and Remark~\ref{remark:projection-onto-lifted-domain}.} To achieve this, we employ the same structure as AOA, but with several modifications.
+Specifically, we use a linearized loss for the base-learners and Adapt-ML-Prod as the meta-algorithm.
+Additional effort is required to construct the problem-dependent geometric covers.
 Algorithm~\ref{alg:problem-dependent-interval-dynamic} summarizes the main procedures.
-The algorithm admits a similar structure to our algorithm for small-loss adaptive regret (see Algorithm~\ref{alg:problem-dependent-adaptive}).
-The key difference is that we now replace the base-algorithm from SOGD with our efficient method for dynamic regret (specifically, Algorithm~\ref{alg:efficient-dynamic}).
-This is due to the necessity of managing dual uncertainties inherent in interval dynamic regret minimization, stemming from the unknown interval and the unknown comparator sequence.
-Intuitively, such a design of the interval dynamic algorithm can be thought of as a \emph{three-layer structure}, because aside from using Adapt-ML-Prod to combine base-learners' decisions, each base-learner also generates her own decision by combining several maintained sub-routines (OGD) with a meta-algorithm (Hedge with time-varying learning rates).
+The structure of this algorithm is similar to our algorithm for small-loss adaptive regret (see Algorithm~\ref{alg:problem-dependent-adaptive}), with the key difference that we replace the base-algorithm from SOGD with our efficient method for dynamic regret (i.e., Algorithm~\ref{alg:efficient-dynamic}).
+This change is necessary to manage the \emph{dual uncertainties} inherent in interval dynamic regret minimization, arising from both the unknown interval and the unknown comparator sequence.
+Intuitively, the design of this interval dynamic algorithm can be thought of as a \emph{three-layer structure}, because, in addition to using Adapt-ML-Prod to combine the base-learners' decisions, each base-learner also generates her own decision by combining several maintained subroutines (OGD) with a meta-algorithm (Hedge with time-varying learning rates).
 The details are as follows.

-\paragraph{Scheduling and Meta-algorithm.} To optimize the small-loss interval dynamic regret, we employ the same scheduling mechanism and meta-algorithm as Algorithm~\ref{alg:problem-dependent-adaptive}, namely, we use the problem-dependent geometric covering intervals determined by a sequence of time-varying thresholds and use the Adapt-ML-Prod as the meta-algorithm.
+\paragraph{Scheduling and Meta-algorithm.} To attain the small-loss interval dynamic regret, we employ the same scheduling mechanism and meta-algorithm as Algorithm~\ref{alg:problem-dependent-adaptive} (which is designed for small-loss adaptive regret), namely, we use the problem-dependent geometric covering intervals determined by a sequence of time-varying thresholds and use the Adapt-ML-Prod as the meta-algorithm.
 One can refer to Section~\ref{sec:efficient-adaptive-regret} for detailed elaborations.